dzikipapiez/mapf-sofai/README.md

 # MAPF Anytime

-Code for dissertation experiments on combining fast and deliberative MAPF solvers.
+Code for dissertation on SOFAI-inspired metacognition for Anytime MAPF.

 ## Setup